 | The Project | The Work | Conclusion |

-Andy is incredibly pleased with his new summerhouse and base.
-He now has a strong permeable base that will help prolong the life of his new summerhouse!
-A huge thanks to Andy for the photos and information to allow us to create this case study.
-Should you have photos or images to share with us or questions regarding our products then please do contact us.
+A huge thank you to Michael for the images and information he shared with us so we could create this case study.
+Should you have any photos to share with us or any questions regarding our products then do contact us.